SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/index.md

 > [!NOTE]
 > After you publish a layout, users in groups assigned to it must sign out of SuperOffice and back in to see the changes.

-### Undo changes

-Use the **Task** button to revert to an earlier version of the screen.

-* **Reset to factory settings:** This option discards all changes and resets the screen layout to the default (system) layout delivered by SuperOffice.

-* **Discard draft:** Discards all changes and resets to the published version of the screen layout.

 ## What if I don't use the Screen Designer?

 Without the Development Tools license, the **More** tab shows all custom fields, organized in two columns.